skyimager/aqvs/README.md

 ## 3. Project Execution Summary
 Steps in brief that were taken to carry out this project:

  **Step 1:**  Manual examination of the data shared.
-In the Manual examination we found that few images were misclassified, like IMG20180905145901.jpg is in defects category but I could find any defect on the product.
+In the Manual examination we found that few images were misclassified, like IMG20180905145901.jpg is in defects category but I could not find any defect on the product.

 <div style="text-align: center"><img src="results/IMG20180905145901.jpg" width="300"/></div>